guanquann/cs3219-ay2425s1-project-g28/backend/README.md

 # PeerPrep Backend

-> Set-up either a local or cloud MongoDB first, before proceeding to each microservice for more instructions.
+> Before proceeding to each microservice for more instructions:

+1. Set-up either a local or cloud MongoDB.

+2. Set-up Firebase.

 ## Setting-up local MongoDB (only if you are using Docker)